NicolasNSSM/.bash_prompt/README.md

 bash-completion needs to be installed

-Add this file to your home.
+Add this project's .bash_prompt file to your home directory.

 Add this line to your ~/.bashrc
 ```bash